velipso/sndfilter/README.md

 simplified the knee calculations.
 I feel a little more comfortable with that algorithm because there isn't a whole lot of magical math involved.

-The reverb effect came from [Freeverb3](http://www.nongnu.org/freeverb3/), specifically the Progenitor2 algorithm.
-It took quite a lot of effort to tear apart the algorithm and rebuild it.
-There might be bugs (since this is a full rewrite), but the effect sounds right.
-I will continue investigating this algorithm.
+The reverb effect is a complete rewrite of [Freeverb3](http://www.nongnu.org/freeverb3/)'s Progenitor2 algorithm.
+It took quite a lot of effort to tear apart the algorithm and rebuild it, but I'm pretty sure it's right.